Maxime-AI/IFT3913/README.md

 * Step 2: Run this command : "java -jar TP1.jar".

-* PS : If the source folder is missing, it will create a folder called "sourceFolder" then stop, in that case, run the command a second time.
+* Important : If the source folder is missing, it will create a folder called "sourceFolder" and stop.
+Then, after this, run the command a second time.

 The classes et methods that are less well commented on the jfreechart project
 ===============================================================================